jundalisay/superb/content/en/research/poincare/science/chapter-13c.md

 Supported by M. Crémieu, M. Lippman has presented this objection in a very striking form.
 Imagine two charged conductors with the same velocity of translation.
 They are relatively at rest.
 However, each of them being equivalent to a current of onvection, they should attract one another.
 By measuring this attraction we could measure their absolute velocity.

-The partisans of Lorentz replied
+The partisans of Lorentz replied:

+{{< q >}}
-"No!
-What we could measure in that way is not their absolute velocity, but their relative velocity with respect to the ether, so that the principle of relativity is safe."
+No!
+What we could measure in that way is not their absolute velocity, but their relative velocity with respect to the ether, so that the principle of relativity is safe.
+{{< /q >}}

 Whatever there may be in these objections, the edifice of electro-dynamics seemed, at any rate in its broad lines, definitively constructed.
 Everything was presented under the most satisfactory aspect.